SymbolNotFound/ggpdojo/gdl/writing-games.md

 There are only about a dozen keywords (compared to about 120+ keywords in ZRF).
 This may seem a deficiency, and indeed there are no graphics/sounds/animation keywords for assisting in rendering the game UI, but the simplicity of syntax actually contains the potential for a large variety of game types.
-Let's look at each part of the game to see how a full game definition is expressed.
+Now that we've covered some of the basics of the syntax, let's look at each part of the game to see how a full game definition is expressed.

 ### Players {#roles}